apache/skywalking/docs/en/protocols/Trace-Data-Protocol-v2.md

 * EntrySpan
 EntrySpan represents a service provider, also the endpoint of server side.
 As an APM system, we are targeting the application servers.
-So almost all the services and MQ-comsumer are EntrySpan(s).
+So almost all the services and MQ-consumer are EntrySpan(s).

 * LocalSpan
-LocalSpan represents a normal Java method, which don't relate with remote service, neither a MQ producer/comsumer nor a service(e.g. HTTP service) provider/consumer.
+LocalSpan represents a normal Java method, which don't relate with remote service, neither a MQ producer/consumer nor a service(e.g. HTTP service) provider/consumer.

 * ExitSpan